FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Experiments

-\textbf{Different tasks.} Our data generation pipeline can be adapted to various folding patterns.
+\paragraph{Different tasks} Our data generation pipeline can be adapted to various folding patterns.
 In Figure~\ref{fig:exp_tab}(b), we use 10K trajectories generated by the \textit{Noised} method as training data.
-The folding procedures for \textit{T-Shirt-1} and \textit{Trousers-1} are illustrated in Figure~\ref{fig:keypoint_based_policy}(a).
-The difference between \textit{T-Shirt-2} and \textit{T-Shirt-1} lies in the final step: instead of folding the bottom of the shirt upwards, \textit{T-Shirt-2} folds it from left to right.
+The folding procedures for \textit{T-Shirt-1} and \textit{Trousers-1} are shown in Figure~\ref{fig:keypoint_based_policy}(a).
+The difference between \textit{T-Shirt-2} and \textit{T-Shirt-1} lies in the final step: instead of folding the bottom of the shirt upward, \textit{T-Shirt-2} folds it from left to right.
+The experimental results show that our framework is not limited to a specific folding method.

-\textbf{Data scale.} We compare the performance of the model when trained with different numbers of garments and demonstrations, as shown in Figure~\ref{fig:exp_tab}(c).
+\paragraph{Data scale} Figure~\ref{fig:exp_tab}(c) illustrates how the model’s performance varies with the amount of training data.
 Here, 100\% usage indicates training with 1000 garments and 15K demonstrations.
-When the amount of data reaches this scale, the model can achieve good performance in the simulator.
+When varying the number of meshes or demonstrations, the quantity of the other is kept fixed.

-\textbf{Sim2real performance.} Our trained model can be directly transferred from simulation to the real world.
-As shown in Figure~\ref{fig:exp_tab}(d), we compare the real-world performance of the model trained with different demonstration generation methods.
-The model trained with our KG-DAgger approach performs better than the one trained with other demonstration data.
-Some examples of model outputs in the real world are shown in Figure~\ref{fig:real_fold_result}.
+\paragraph{Sim2real performance} Our trained model can be directly transferred from simulation to the real world.
+As shown in Figure~\ref{fig:exp_tab}(d), we compare the real-world performance of models trained with different demonstration generation methods.
+The model trained with our KG-DAgger approach outperforms those trained with other demonstration data.
+Representative examples of model outputs in real-world experiments are shown in Figure~\ref{fig:real_fold_result}.